jotd666/amidar500/README.md

 ISSUES:

-- highscore flash => game should show title instead instead of demo
 - sometimes no bonus level
 - no animation when falling after normal music resumes

 MINOR ISSUES:

-- bonus level: music loop too long only sometimes
+- bonus level: music loop too long (only sometimes)
 - in arcade game thief attack pause length is different depending of the time it took to reach the first target tile

 TODO:

 - reorganize sprites to match various palettes when an enemy is killed (tricky!)
-- power timeout with killed thief => should reset to standby & acquire new target (with sound)

 CREDITS: